Coat of arms of Poland: History

 The resurrection of the Polish Kingdom (Polish Regency) in the territories of the former Congress Poland (which had been partitioned and annexed by the Russian Empire as the Vistula Land in 1867) was approved by Austria-Hungary and Wilhelm II's Germany in 1916.
 A year later, the first Polish banknotes (Polish Marka) with Crowned Eagle on an indivisible shield were introduced.
 After regaining total independence and the creation of the Second Polish Republic (1918–1939) the White Eagle was implemented by the act of 1919.
-Official image of the coat of arms (which resembled the emblem of Stanislaus Augustus) was used until 1927 when Zygmunt Kamiński designed a new one.
+The official image of the coat of arms (which resembled the emblem of Stanislaus Augustus) was redesigned in 1927 by Zygmunt Kamiński.
+This design was introduced by law on 13 December of that year before coming into effect on 29 March 1928.
 According to the research of Polish heraldist Jerzy Michta published in 2017, the version designed by Kamiński was actually plagiarized from a 1924 medal by Elisa Beetz-Charpentier made in honor of Ignacy Paderewski.

-After World War II, the communist authorities of the Polish People's Republic removed the reactionary royal crown from the eagle's head.
+After World War II, the communist authorities of the Polish People's Republic removed the crown from the eagle's head.
 Still, Poland was one of the few countries in the Eastern Bloc with no communist symbols (red stars, ears of wheat, hammers, etc.) on either its flag or its coat of arms.
 The crownless design was approved by resolution in 1955.
-To counter that, the Polish government in Exile introduced a new emblem with a cross added atop the crown.
-After the fall of communism in 1989, the crown came back, but without the cross.
+To counter that, the Polish government in exile introduced a new emblem with a cross added atop the crown.
+After the fall of communism in 1989, the coat of arms was swiftly redesigned by Andrzej Heidrich using the Kamiński's design as a basis.
+The modifications include the removal of the yellow border around the shield and changing the cinquefoils that adorned the upper edges of the eagle's wings from resembling stars to be in the shape of a trefoil.
+The crown was also returned to the eagle's head.
+The redesigned coat of arms was adopted by law on 22 February 1990.

 The eagle appears on many public administration buildings, it is present in schools and courts.
 Furthermore, it is placed on the obverse of Polish coins.
 However the issue on which conditions it should be exposed and how it should be interpreted is the topic of numerous debates in Poland.
 The eagle was formerly on the Poland national football team's shirts; a new shirt without the eagle was introduced in November 2011, prompting complaints from fans and president Bronisław Komorowski.
 Due to this overwhelming public pressure, the football shirts were redesigned with the eagle reinstated in the centre of the shirt in December 2011.